chasewoodford/chasewoodford.com_v5/src/blog/difference-constant-variable-bitrate/index.md

 ---
-title: My Second blog
+title: The Difference Between Constant and Variable Bitrate
 layout: post.njk
-featuredImage: ./islands.jpg
+featuredImage: ./doggo.jpg
 pageTitle: This is my other Title
 tags: ["post"]
 ---